…and why they may be utterly useless

 As a newcomer, you may not think you love it, but at some level you do, because it’s your core, your truth, your life.
 You want to grow and thrive, and while your addiction promises you guzzling will accomplish this, you know better.

-Any time well-meaning acquaintances urge me to have a drink, they’re holding a garbage can under my newborn.
+Any time a well-meaning acquaintance urges me to have a drink, they’re holding a garbage can under my newborn.
 They have no idea what deep fury they’re fucking with.
 My sobriety is the source of my joy, my awakeness, my love for all the beauties of this life – and no dumbass party can tempt me to drop it.
 I don’t need to vent this at them; I just need to remember my life is at stake.

 Yet, dear readers, the inescapable fact remains that I can’t always remember.
 Addiction lives inside my brain – the very same brain needing to remember.
 It can usurp the helm at any time and disguise a drink as a fine idea.
 AA’s ‘spiritual fitness’ refers to my connection to a god that, for reasons unknown, intercedes during these curious mental blank spots to let me pause (provided my steps 1, 2, & 3 stand in earnest) until the truth returns.
 To the extent that following these tips reflects my commitment to those steps, they may help me enjoy myself in the midst of boozers.